CLI

 rm -rf ~/.config/swirlsnpm uninstall -g @swirls/cliCommands

-swirls auth login
+swirls cloud auth login

 Log in with an existing account using a browser-based OAuth flow.
 The CLI opens your default browser to the Swirls sign-in page.
 After you sign in, the browser redirects to a local callback server that exchanges the authorization code for session tokens and stores them locally.